MicrosoftDocs/win32/desktop-src/Services/writing-a-servicemain-function.md

 ---
-Description: The SvcMain function in the following example is the ServiceMain function for the example service. ms.assetid: 7aa9371d-676c-4633-9831-edf0e74d15f0
+description: The SvcMain function in the following example is the ServiceMain function for the example service. ms.assetid: 7aa9371d-676c-4633-9831-edf0e74d15f0
 title: Writing a ServiceMain Function ms.topic: article